Syria Gas Attack Survivor’s Trump Comments Appear To Surprise CNN Anchor [Video]

 Syria Hoax?
 ‘Dilbert’ Creator Scott Adams Claims Syria Gas Attack Is A Fake War Crime

-Kassem Eid concluding by directing a comment to President Trump that what he did “was amazing” in that it sent a powerful message of hope for Syrians still inside the country and those who are refugees.
+Kassem Eid concluded by directing a comment to President Trump that what he did “was amazing” in that it sent a powerful message of hope for Syrians still inside the country and those who are refugees.
 See clip below.

 The cruise missile attack on the Shayrat air base in western Syria concerned some in the pro-Trump cohort, however, because its seemingly profound reversal from the president’s America First campaign platform and his fierce opposition to the concept of regime change.
 Trump has often railed against destabilizing military interventions in Iraq, Libya, and Syria and the resulting rise of ISIS.